Lendermarket allows to invest in short-term individual loans yielding 14% annually; they’re secured by a buyback guarantee.

 Overview of Lendermarket’s loans

-Borrowers live either in Spain – a country where the economy is highly affected by the Covid-19 – or Poland; loans from other countries (Czech Republic, Finland, Estonia) are expected to be available this year.
-Finally, all these loans yield interests monthly.
+Initially, borrowers lived either in Spain – a country where the economy is highly affected by the Covid-19 – or Poland.
+Loans from other countries were introduced in April 2020; they include Czech Republic, Finland, Estonia, Sweden and Denmark.
+All these loans yield interests monthly.

 The minimal investment is € 10, a very standard amount for P2P loans.